sidd2395/Fitness-Bot/README.md

 Zero setup cost, instant visibility, easy to inspect and manually correct if something goes wrong.
 For a personal tool with one user, a database adds complexity without adding value.

 **Why a streak counter?**
 Streaks are a psychological lever for momentum-driven users.
 Knowing the number creates a small daily commitment device.
-The streak resets on a missed day intentionally, consecutive consistency is the metric that matters.
+The streak resets on a missed day intentionally — consecutive consistency is the metric that matters.

 ---